stefnans/ada-2021-project-data-story/index.md

-## Who said what where and about what?
+## Who said what, where and about what?

 You can use the [editor on GitHub](https://github.com/stefnans/ada-2021-project-data-story/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.